 Voices, suppressed, hidden, lost, ignored, are powerful because they speak of things that affect us all.
 Peculiarities that would never, ever appear in generalised statistics may turn out to be the key to a solution.
 A single mumbled comment or an aside can become a revelation and entirely shift how we see and what we think about that situation.
 Suddenly we are able to see it from someone else’s view.
 Suddenly we see what we previously missed.

-In design thinking personal accounts and observations are widely used to find the way in to a solution.
+Personal accounts and observations are widely used in design thinking to find the way in to a solution.
 We acknowledge that everyone and every situation is different and each person’s response is significant.
 It is not their interpretation, it is how they see it.
 It is how it is, for them.

-Design affects everything that we do in our daily lives and if we want to know how it works, or if it works, we should listen and learn, rather than make blind assumptions.
+Design affects everything that we do in our daily lives and if we want to know how it works, or if it works, we should listen and learn.
+Blind assumptions will get us nowhere.

 Which is why this website came about….